FuturesJS/FuturesJS/README.md

 FuturesJS - The simple asynchronous toolkit.

-FuturesJS is a JavaScript flow-control library
+It's a JavaScript flow-control library
 (or control-flow - however you like to say it) with the aim of being simple and intuitive.